Nitrokey/nitrokey-documentation/nethsm/operation.rst

 ~~~~~~~~~~~~~

 *Tags* can be used to set access restrictions on keys, and are an optional feature.
-The *Operators* can see all keys, but only use those with at least one corresponding *Tag*.
+The *Operator* users can see all keys, but only use those with at least one corresponding *Tag*.
+If a key has no *Tag* it can be used by all *Operator* users.
 A key can not be modified by an *Operator* user.

 To learn about how to use *Tags* on *Operator* accounts, please refer to `Tags for Users <administration.html#tags-for-users>`__.